 Open to people ages 18 years and up

-- HIV seropositive status, as documented by positive licensed screening and confirmed antibody test or at least two values of HIV RNA ≥2,000 copies/mL AND treatment naïve,defined as never having received ARVs in the past (excluding ARVs used as pre-exposure prophylaxis OR post-exposure prophylaxis).
+- HIV seropositive status, as documented by positive licensed HIV antibody testing AND either treatment naïve, defined as never having received ARVs in the past (excluding ARVs used as pre-exposure prophylaxis OR post-exposure prophylaxis) or continuing HIV treatment.

 - Persons ready to initiate first regimen treatment for HIV infection by their HIV provider, that includes either: